Steveb-p/stunning-waddle/readme.md

 Load balancer processes should run as permanent, long running processes (in contrast to running them under PHP-FPM or apache-mod).
-This is suggested since running request-response cycles as separate processes would mean that server would be quickly starved of resources: each new request would mean a new process which has to wait for the request to be processes on the destination server.
+This is suggested since running request-response cycles as separate processes would mean that server would be quickly starved of resources: each new request would mean a new process which has to wait for the request to be processed on the destination server.
 While those processes would not require much in terms of processing power, they would still occupy some resources nonetheless.
 It is advisable to use some sort of event-loop library, like `reactphp/event-loop` or `amp/event-loop` (`amphp/http-server`).